baruben/lab4-websockets-baruben/REPORT.md

 - ChatGPT (OpenAI GPT-5)

 ### AI-Assisted Work
-- Wrote portions of the `SecureBroadcastEndpoint` and `SecureMulticastEndpoint`.
+- Wrote portions of the `ChatEndpoint`.
 - Highlighted important aspects to test the new endpoints.
 - Structured this report.